Tange International Co.: History

 Tange was founded in Sakai, Osaka in 1920 by Yasujiro Tange.

 Tange first produced forks and frame tubes of Crome Molydaen.
 In 1950 Tange moved its facilities to Sakai City, Osaka.
 In 1958 the company received JIS (Japanese Industrial Standard) certification.

 From 1974 Tange started the production of frame components for seat stays, chain stays, dropouts, lugs and headsets.
-During the golden ages of CrMo bikes, for road racing, and moreover BMX and MTB, Tange was considered one of the best tubing makers by the biggest bikes brands, as well as bespoke frame builders.
+During the period for CrMo bikes, for road racing, and moreover BMX and MTB, Tange was used by the biggest bikes brands, as well as bespoke frame builders.

 Tange still produces high-quality frame tubing to compete with companies like Reynolds and Columbus; however, they only produce chromoly steel nowadays instead of mangaloy steel.
 Their current tubing range consists of four tiers: Tange Chromo, Infinity, Prestige and Ultimate.

 Soma have been using Tange Prestige tubes since 2007, and the first non-Italian tube to be used by Pinarello was Tange Prestige.
 The British bicycle manufacturer Charge also uses a variety of Tange tubing for their steel frames.

 In 2015 Tange launched its own bike brand: YASUJIRO.